yoniker/PokerVault/YouTube/4 Ways to DESTROY Your Poker Career.md

 Playing too long - playing LONG sessions, getting satisfaction in playing the game rather than keeping a clear mind which can make optimal decisions.
 This is like a gaming addict/ gambler and not a  professional poker mindset.

-Playing on family time - always play on full focus mode (as if I'm studying for an exam or I'm on a job interview)
+Playing on family time/playing for leisure - always play on full focus mode (as if I'm studying for an exam or I'm on a job interview)

 Solution: Have a healthy time limit for playing